liuyangedward/VSCode-Docker-CMake-dev-env-for-firmware-engineers/README.md

 ## Known issues:

-The openOCD integration doesn't look the cleanest to me, though it works.
+- The openOCD integration doesn't look the cleanest to me, though it works.
+- The automation (python and bash script) is not 100% clean.
+- I feel that I could have written more comments to make things clearer.
+After all, to fully understand why this dev env works is non-trivial.

+## Finally

+This work is larged inspired by a few firmware engineers that I've worked with in the past.
+I'm very glad to work with them and I apprecate those people for their inspiration.
+Please let me know if you encounter any problem when using this project.

+My linked in profile: https://www.linkedin.com/in/edward-liu-b65b0ab3/

+Reach me out you're passionate about firmware development, or if you want to work with me on interesting bussiness ideas.